nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     ```
     The `tests/tests_data/filter_probs.csv` contains 20 lines of data and the pipeline should complete rather quickly (less than 5 seconds).

-1. The Kafka consumer we started in step #1 won't give us any sort of indication that it has concluded we will indirectly check the progress by counting the rows in the output file.
+1. The Kafka consumer we started in step #1 won't give us any sort of indication as to how many records have been consumed, we will indirectly check the progress by counting the rows in the output file.
 Once the Morpheus pipeline completes check the number of lines in the output:
     ```bash
     wc -l ${MORPHEUS_ROOT}/.tmp/morpheus-sink-copy-test.jsonlines
     ```